 Income from children's benefits

-Lenders will generally not consider any income from benefits you receive as a carer for children.
-This can also include Child Tax Credits and Working Tax Credit.
+Lenders will generally not consider any income from benefits you get as a carer for children.
+This can include Child Tax Credits, Working Tax Credit and the child element of Universal Credit.

 Council right to buy

 The lender will still assess affordability.
-It’s unlikely that even borrowing less would mean that you could access a mortgage if your income is solely made up of benefits.
+It’s unlikely that you will get a mortgage for this if your income is solely made up of benefits.

 The chances of getting a mortgage when your income consists solely of benefits are very low.
+The maximum loan to value available to people on benefits is usually 75% of the purchase price or value of the property.
 If you have a partner who is working, or you are also working, lenders will consider your benefits as part of the household income.
-The change from Disability Living Allowance (DLA) to Personal Independence Payment (PIP) could trigger a stress point in your ability to sustain your mortgage.
-Lenders will consider Employment Support Allowance (ESA) awards (ideally Support Group with an award of at least 3 years).
+Lenders may consider Employment Support Allowance (ESA) awards (Support Group with an award of at least 3 years).
 This varies from lender to lender.

 Extra costs of home buying

-You’ll need to factor in a deposit too and then all the extra costs, such as legal fees, stamp duty and insurances.
+You’ll need to think about a deposit and cover extra costs of home buying, such as legal fees, stamp duty and insurances.
 Life insurance can be a problem and it’s essential when taking on a mortgage.
 You may have difficulties finding affordable cover when you have pre-existing conditions.
 You may need to contact several insurers to find a suitable product.
-The British Insurance Broker’s Association (BIBA) has a database you can search for local brokers.